Advaith2805/SkillSync/README.md

 # SkillSync
 SkillSync is a web-based application designed to streamline the job-seeking process and facilitate communication between potential employers and candidates.
 Built using Streamlit, MongoDB, and various Python libraries, this innovative platform offers a user-friendly interface for both job seekers and companies.
-# SkillSync

-A web-based application for job seekers and companies to connect and find suitable opportunities.

 ## Table of Contents
 - [Features](#features)